Risa Sato

-Risa Sato (佐藤 理沙, Satō Risa) is a Filipina-Japanese volleyball player who is currently living in the Philippines.
-She played in the University Athletic Association of the Philippines for the NU Lady Bulldogs and in the Premier Volleyball League for the Chery Tiggo EV Crossovers.
+Risa Sato (佐藤 理沙, Satō Risa) is a Filipina-Japanese professional volleyball player who is a middle blocker for the Akari Chargers of the Premier Volleyball League (PVL).
+Currently living in the Philippines, she played in the University Athletic Association of the Philippines (UAAP) for the NU Lady Bulldogs.

 Early life

 Risa Sato was born on October 4, 1994 in Osaka, Japan where she also spent her childhood.
 Her mother is Filipino while her father is Japanese.
 Sato played volleyball at school in Japan.
 She left Japan at age 19 along with her mother to pursue her dream to play in the Philippines.

 Career

 Sato was brought to the Philippines in 2013 to play for the collegiate varsity team of the Ateneo de Manila University by Roger Gorayeb, who was then coach of the university.
 She played for Ateneo as a guest player in the Shakey's V-League.
 However she failed to get admitted to Ateneo due to failing the entrance examinations which was written in English.
 In August 2015, she underwent try-outs to play for the National University which by that time was already being mentored by Gorayeb.
 By July 2017 she was already playing for the National University where she is a second year college student pursuing a degree in sports and wellness management.
 By the same time she was already playing for the BaliPure Purest Water Defenders of the Premier Volleyball League.
 She won the Premier Volleyball League 1st Season Collegiate Conference championship with NU Lady Bulldogs.